Celebrating Chaitra Navratri

 Navratri or the nine days' festival celebrating the nine forms of Goddess Durga comes twice in a year.
 The one that's celebrated in the month of March-April which is the first month of the Hindu Lunar Calendar year (Vikram Samvat) is known as Chaitra Navratri named after the Hindu month.
 Sharad Navratri is celebrated in the month of October-November.

 Chaitra or Vasant Navratri also marks the beginning of the spring season.
 This nine day celebration ends with Ram Navami, the birthday of Lord Rama.
-This year, Chaitra Navratri began on 31st March, 2014 and it will end on 8th April, 2014.
+This year, Chaitra Navratri began on 6th April, 2019 and it will end on 14th April, 2019.

 The nine days are devoted to worshipping these nine forms of Durga.
 It is the most auspicious festival which is celebrated in the Northern part of India.
 It is followed by religious rituals for nine days.
 Devotees observe fast to seek the blessings of Goddess Durga.
 The atmosphere is filled with religious songs and dance.
 Navratri food is special in its own way and the stress is on satvik food.
 Delicacies especially made from sabudaana and kuttu ka aata are served during this time.
 On the first day of Navratri, barley seeds are sown in a mud pot in the pooja room and on the eighth or nine day these seedlings are offered to the Goddess.